Bilcliff History, Family Crest & Coats of Arms

 Early Origins of the Bilcliff family

 The surname Bilcliff was first found in Yorkshire, where one of the first records of the name was Thomas de Billeclyf who was listed there in 1308.
 Later, John Bilclif was listed in Yorkshire in 1617.

 Important Dates for the Bilcliff family

-Another 469 words (34 lines of text) covering the years 1308, 1500, 1615, 1617, 1668, 1788 and 1793 are included under the topic Early Bilcliff History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bilcliff research.
+Another 235 words (17 lines of text) covering the years 1308, 1500, 1615, 1617, 1668, 1788 and 1793 are included under the topic Early Bilcliff History in all our PDF Extended History products and printed products wherever possible.

 Bilcliff Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Bilcliff include Billcliffe, Bilcliffe, Billcliff, Bilcliff, Billeclyf, Bilclif and many more.

 Early Notables of the Bilcliff family (pre 1700)

-PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Bilcliff Notables in all our PDF Extended History products and printed products wherever possible.

 Bilcliff Settlers in New Zealand in the 19th Century